osoml/pid4nfdi/content/resources/publications/schrader-hagemannwilholt-czerniak-2023/index.md

 ---
-title: 'Isn't a number and a URL enough?
+title: 'Isn''t a number and a URL enough?
 Why PIDs matter and technical solutions alone are not sufficient'

 # Draft?
 draft: false